GoogleCloudPlatform/marketplace-k8s-app-tools/README.md

 - `IMAGE`: Link to a docker image.
 - `REPORTING_SECRET`: The Secret resource name containing the usage reporting credentials
 - `GENERATED_PASSWORD`: A value to be generated at deployment time, following common password requirements.
-- `SERVICE_ACCOUNT`: A pre-provisioned kubernetes service account.
+- `SERVICE_ACCOUNT`: The name of a pre-provisioned k8s `ServiceAccount`.
 If it does not exist, one is created.
-- `STORAGE_CLASS`: A pre-provisioned kubernetes storage class.
+- `STORAGE_CLASS`: The name of a pre-provisioned k8s `StorageClass`.
 If it does not exist, one is created.

 ---